 The history of Glebe Place goes back to the earlier part of the twentieth century.
 It was originally intended for artists’ studios: the advertising executive Frank Lowe bought it after it had been used as a photographic and commercial art studio with some residential accommodation.
 Notes on the Royal Borough of Kensington and Chelsea's planning portal indicate that the building was “substantially rebuilt” by Lowe to turn it into a single family dwelling, with staff accommodation.

-Many thanks to Chris Dawes for writing in to explain the building's history, especially the ways in which it has been linked to Mackintosh and Derwent Wood.
-Photographs and captions by George P. Landow, and formatting by Landow and Jacqueline Banerjee.
+Photographs and captions by George P. Landow, and commentary and formatting by Landow and Jacqueline Banerjee.
 [You may use the images without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]

 Bibliography